Shadyxstep/apres-apparel-MS4/README.md

 This e-commerce site is made for those who love adventuring, sports and the outdoors!
 We also have a section dedicated to athletes we support & follow, and the team members behind the Après Apparel brand, with social media links provided for any curious visitors to site to check out.
+I have placed a big emphasis on buttons to navigate each pages layout which is subsequently made up of sections that are 100vh(view height) on all devices, button clicks allows the user to navigate to the next available section intuitively & smoothly as smooth-scrolling is enabled for all HTML elements in my static CSS files.

 ### User Stories